Clifford Prevost Grayson: Later career

 Grayson was an active member of the summer artist colony at Old Lyme, Connecticut.

 Honors and awards

-Grayson received Honorable Mentions at the Paris Salons of 1885 and 1892.
+Grayson received Honorable Mentions at the Paris Salon of 1883 and 1885.
 The American Art Association awarded him the 1886 $2,000 Purchase Prize for Mid-day Dreams, and donated the painting to the Corcoran Gallery of Art.
 He exhibited semi-regularly in PAFA's annual exhibitions, from 1876 to 1905.
 PAFA awarded him the 1887 Temple Gold Medal for The Fisherman's Family, and purchased the painting for its collection.

-He was a member of the Art Club of Philadelphia, and the Salmagundi Club and Century Association in New York City.
+Grayson was a member of the Art Club of Philadelphia, and the Salmagundi Club and Century Association in New York City.

 Personal

 Grayson married Anna L. Steel (1867-1945) on January 21, 1902.
 They lived at 262 S. 15th Street, Philadelphia, and had a daughter, Helen, and a son, Clifford Jr. They retired to Old Lyme, Connecticut.

+Robert Vonnoh painted a three-quarter-length portrait of Grayson.
+It was exhibited at the inaugural exhibition of The National Association of Portrait Painters in March-April 1912, and praised by critic G. Mortimer Marke.